PlumpMath/regex-language/README.md

-regex-language
+Irregular
 ==============

-A regular expression domain-specific language for Lua written in a Python interpreter.
+A regular expression domain-specific language for Lua implemented with Pythonic coroutines.